 The estimates and assumptions used to determine the reserves are reviewed on a periodic basis.
-Notwithstanding that the recorded provisions are considered adequate, changes in the economic conditions may lead to changes in the reserve and, therefore, to an impact on income.
+Notwithstanding that the recorded provisions are considered adequate, changes in the economic conditions may lead to changes in the reserve and, therefore, to an impact on profit and loss.

-4.2.4 Impairment of long-lasting assets (property, plant, and equipment)
+4.2.4 Impairment of long-lasting assets (property, plant and equipment)

 The review of impairment of long-lasting assets is based on internal and external financial indexes, projections, and other assumptions.
-TGI reviews the estimates and updates the information based on assumptions, as needed.
+TGI reviews the estimates and updates the information on the basis of assumptions, as needed.

-4.2.5 Impairment of investments in subsidiaries and associates
+4.2.5 Impairment of investments in subsidiaries and associate

-At the end of each reporting period, TGI evaluates the carrying amounts of its assets from investments in subsidiaries to determine whether there is any indication that those assets have suffered any impairment loss.
-In such case, the recoverable amount of the asset is calculated to determine the extent of the impairment loss (if any).
+At the end of each reporting period, TGI evaluates the carrying amounts of its assets from investments in subsidiaries in order to determine whether there is any indication that those assets have suffered any impairment loss.
+In such case, the recoverable amount of the asset is computed in order to determine the extent of the impairment loss (if any).